ernestoarbitrio/python-conference-beginners-day/challenges/basic/Readme.md

 - [Boolean Expressions](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/boolean_expressions.py) - A Boolean expression is an expression that is either true or false.

-- [Lists](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/lists.py) - Like a string, a list is a sequence of values.
-In a string, the values are characters; in a list, they can be any type.
+- [loops and range function](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/loop_range.py) - We often want computers to repeat some process several times.
+Programming languages provide structures that enable you to repeat blocks of instructions over and over again.
+This type of repetition is known as iteration.

 - [Strings](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/string_operations.py) - Strings are amongst the most popular types in Python.
 We can create them simply by enclosing characters in quotes.
 Python treats single quotes the same as double quotes.

-- [loops and range function](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/forloop_range.py) - We often want computers to repeat some process several times.
-Programming languages provide structures that enable you to repeat blocks of instructions over and over again.
-This type of repetition is known as iteration.
+- [Lists](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/lists.py) - Like a string, a list is a sequence of values.
+In a string, the values are characters; in a list, they can be any type.

 - [Dictionaries](https://github.com/ernestoarbitrio/python-conference-beginners-day/blob/master/challenges/basic/dictionaries.py) - You can think of a dictionary as a mapping between a set of indices (which are called keys) and a set  of values.